Learning Contextual Runtime Monitors for Safe AI-Based Autonomy: EXPERIMENTAL EVALUATION

-Because the controllers do not cover the context space, and there are many out-of-distribution data instances, all approaches violate the safety specification for more than half of the simulations (\Cref{fig:setting2}).
-It is worth noting that, without using the safe controller, MoE is slightly better than LR for Scenario 1 and as good as LR for Scenario 2.
+\textit{Setting $S_2$: Bias \& No Coverage} In $S_2$, the controllers are also biased, but do not cover the full context's space, which allows us to introduce out-of-distribution input data.
+We employ the same sets of 15 controllers of setting $S_1$, but we train and evaluate the monitors on the full context's spaces defined for each scenario in \Cref{section:scenarios}.
+Because the controllers do not cover the context space, and there are many out-of-distribution data instances, all approaches violate the safety specification for more than half of the simulations (\Cref{fig:setting2}). {Similar to setting $S_1$, because the controllers are highly biased towards a different context each, the averaging ensembles do not perform well.} It is worth noting that, without using the safe controller, MoE is slightly better than LR for Scenario 1 and as good as LR for Scenario 2.
 However, because we have access to the confidence of the monitors, we can increase the confidence threshold to use the safe controller.
 With just 5\% of false positives, the LR-based monitors already perform better than MoE, and we could raise the reward by up to 30\% for Scenario 1 and 20\% for Scenario 2 when the rate of false positives grows to 30\%.

-Again, the results show lower performance for NN-based monitors than for LR-based monitors, as observed in $S_1$. \textit{Setting $S_3$: No Bias \& Coverage} The controllers are not biased, and they cover the full context's space.
-For each scenario, we employ 15 biased controllers trained on data collected from i.i.d. sampled simulations from all contexts defined in \Cref{section:scenarios}.
+The results also show lower performance for NN-based monitors than for LR-based monitors, as observed in $S_1$.